RichGibson/vienna_guide/README.md

 The first district is small, about 1.2 km across, and the more interesting things are mostly close to each other

-- Stephansdom
+- Stephansdom St. Stephan's Cathedral
-  St. Stephan's Cathedral
+  Stephansplatz 3, 1010 Wien

   If you pick the exit from the U-Bahn station that passes the Virgelkapelle then you will emerge from the ground to have the majesty of Stephansdom